 The Citizens Broadband Radio Service (CBRS) will allow a novel three tier spectrum sharing scheme for mobile broadband users deploying Citizens Broadband Radio Service Devices (CBSD) [1][2].
-CBSDs may be deployed in a variety of environments and may or may not be professionally installed.
-The installation of a Category A CBSD need not be done by a Certified Professional installer if the CBSD is capable of automatic geo-location to within 50 m horizontal accuracy and $\pm 3$ m vertical accuracy.
+CBSDs can be deployed in a variety of environments and could or could not be professionally installed.
+The installation of a Category A CBSD does not need to be done by a Certified Professional installer if the CBSD is capable of automatic geo-location to within 50 m horizontal accuracy and ± 3 m vertical accuracy.
 All other CBSDs will be installed by a Certified Professional Installer (CPI).
-In the case of Passive DAS, the CPI may rely on the expertise of third-party accredited DAS network planners/installers.
 Category B registration is required by the FCC rules for all CBSDs with registered EIRP between 30 dBm and 47 dBm or if the CBSD is installed outdoor with its antenna at a Height Above Average Terrain (HAAT) above 6 m.